felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 Where `s_p` denotes the periodically extended s-grid.
 To avoid mix-ups the `x_p` ($psi$) and `z_p` ($zeta$) arrays are also denoted that way, even though they are not extended in any way.
-The dimensionality of the safety factor `q` is extended to correctly add or substract it from $zeta$ depending on its $psi$ value.
+The dimensionality of the safety factor `q` is extended to correctly add or subtract it from $zeta$ depending on its $psi$ value.
 Note that instead of mapping $zeta_p$ back to $[0,1]$, it gets mapped to $[0,max(zeta)]$.
 This is currently a workaround to avoid out-of-bounds errors when evaluating the potential, which is only defined in the range of $zeta$.
 The error for this is small as $max(zeta) approx 1$, but it's something that should be worked on in future iterations of ToPoVis.